 For example, we may recover amounts from someone who caused injury or illness, or from another insurer or state healthcare provider.
-We may use external legal, or other, advisers to help us do this.

 You or the child must provide us with all documents relating to the child, including medical records, and any reasonable assistance we may need to exercise these subrogated rights.